-ubmission ID Key Points of Submission Analysis State Interest?
-Recommendation Significan Change?
-Tamborine Mountain is discounted in the LGIP (p12) as a Priority Infrastructure.
-Area based on its lack of current water and sewer infrastructure.
+Submission ID Key Points of Submission Analysis State Interest?
+Yes/No Recommendation Significant Change?
+Tamborine Mountain is discounted in the LGIP (p12) as a Priority Infrastructure Area based on its lack of current water and sewer infrastructure.
 It is not identified as an urban centre able to accommodate growth for the next 10-15 years, yet the DSRPS does not provide sufficient protection to ensure that such growth does not in fact occur.
-At p13, under "The Ultimate and Existing Population Forecast", it is stated: "Forecasting population is relatively simple though highly dependent on dwelling torecast.
+At p13, under 'The Utimate and Existing Population Forecast'', it is stated: 'Forecasting population is relatively simple though highly dependent on dwelling forecast.
 Population is derived by multiplying number of dwellings with occupancy rates for individual SA2.
 This data is (sic) available at lot level, so it can be aggregated to any geographical boundary.
 Population is generated using the occupancy rates previously described.
 The output is the existing population grouped for three SA2 making up local government area.
 The same logic applies for future population projections at 5 yearly cohorts.
-These population totals are compared with the control totals from the top-down methodology, where bottom-up methodology refines the control totals from the top-down methodology.
-The available information.
-For Scenic Rim, population projections at 5 near bottom up and top down strategies are very similar, differences are maximum up to 2% of projections.
-"Tamborine Mountain has been lumped in with Tamborine Village and Canungra to form Statistical Area Level 2, which ketneds all the way to the NSW border.
-If, as stated above, "forecasting population is relatively simple" it is difficult to understand why this has not in fact been determining the appropriateness of the Schedules of Works proposed for Tamborine Mountain (Schedule 7 of the LCIP) for bott the Transport Network (Table 14) and the Parks and Land for Community Facilities (Table 15), as well as the adequacy of the protections in the DSRPS.
-At Table 14, there are only two (2) planned Trunk Infrastructure projects listed for Tamborine Mountain between 2020 and 2034, \$40,000).
-The to Matters of this Submissions Analysis Report for the changes proposed to the subdivision and dual occupancy policy applying to Tamborine Mountain in response to the concerns raised.
-15. The comments provided in relation to the proposed Tamborine Mountain Biosphere Project are noted.
-Yes/No
+These population totals are compared with the control totals from the top-down methodology, where bottom-up methodology refines the control totals using the available information.
+For Scenic Rim, population projections under bottom up and top down strategies are very similar; differences are maximum up to 2% of projections.
+'Tamborine Mountain has been lumped in with Tamborine Mountain, as this forecast would be useful in determining the appropriateness of the Schedules of Works proposed for Tamborine Mountain, (Schedule 7 of the LGIP) for both the Transport Network (Table 14) and the Parks and Land for Community Facilities (Table 15), as well as the adequacy of the protections in the DSRPS.
+At Table 14, there are only two (2) planned Trunk Infrastructure projects listed for Tamborine Mountain between 2020 and 2034, being footpaths on Alpine Terrace (in 2032, \$235,000) and Konl Road (in 2034, \$40,000).
+The total of \$275,000 represents less than 1% of the region's planned trunk infrastructure works totalling \$92,046,506.
+At Table 15, the story of urban growth for the region.
+The region's PIAs include Beaudesert, Boonah, Canungra and Kalbar.
+14. Please refer to Chapter 9 Tamborine Mountain - Residential Development Matters of this Submissions Analysis Report for the changes proposed to the subdivision and dual occupancy policy applying to Tamborine Mountain in response to the concerns raised.
+15. The comments provided in relation to the proposed Tamborine Mountain Biosphere Project are noted. progressing well.
+It would be unfortunate if Council could not see fit to